TudorNanuTMTA11/automation_testing_unittest_saucedemo/README.md

 # Section 3 : Automation testing project objectives

-<p>Automation testing project has as foundation the site "https://www.saucedemo.com/", with the logo "SwagLabs".</p>
+Automation testing project has as foundation the site "https://www.saucedemo.com/", with the logo "SwagLabs".

-<p> The objectives are testing the login functionality which is realised with help of the positive testing, translated in login with valid credentials testing  </p>
+The objectives are testing the login functionality which is performed with the help of positive testing, negative testing and functional testing.

-<p> Furthermore, testing of inventory functionality, realised through positive testing, translated in testing of purchasing a item.</p>
+Furthermore, testing of the inventory functionality, was done through positive testing, negative testing and functional testing.

-<p> Also, designing a test suite and generating a html-type execution report, with scope of presenting and interpreting the results. </p>
+Also, the purpose of the project was designing a test suite and generating a html-type execution report, with the scope of presenting and interpreting the results.

-# Section 4 : Deadlines(30.07.2024)
+# Section 4 : Deadlines

-<p> Implementation of  personal portfolio:Deadline viewing  video course: From the day you get access until the final of the next day

-  Deadline, 15.11.2024 </p>

-<p> Finalizare documentatie librarie unittest + eficientizare cod  -> 30.07.2024 </p>
+The accepted deadline for finalising all the testing for the website in scope was 15.08.2024.
+Until then, all testing must be performed, all reports must be generated.
+The scope of this project was purely an automation one, and no defect management activities were done.
+For defect identification I created a separate manual testing project which covers this type of testing activities.

-# Section 5: Description of the tests ruled+testing types and techniques used
+# Section 5: Description of the tests that were performed + testing types and techniques used

-<p> In Python file "login.py" there were ruled 4 tests. </p>

-<p> The test technique used is unittest framework, implemented in tests through TestCase in code, concretely test cases.</p>

-<p> First test is to check the login with valid credentials, it is positive testing , </p>
+All the tests that were performed that were created in the unittest framework using positive testing, negative testing and functional testing.

+All the tests that were created were passed during the test execution phase.